And all too often, that post-launch work gets done ... for free.

 Sometimes, creating opportunities isn’t about establishing a contract.
 It’s about you taking the initiative to remind clients that you’re always available for ongoing work.

 Websites are living things.
-They’re constantly moving, changing, and evolving into something new—or should be, anyway.
+They’re constantly evolving into something new — or they should be, at least.
 Whether it’s building a new landing page or strategizing a new marketing campaign, opportunities for new work with old clients abound.

 Have you tried any of these methods, or do you have some of your own?
-I’d love to hear them!
-Feel free to tweet at me @matvogels.
+We'd love to hear them!